liferay-search/liferay-docs/en/user/articles/10-managing-users/03-roles-and-permissions/01-intro.markdown

 Roles, and the permissions granted with their assignment, are foundational components in Liferay.
-Understanding their uses and configuration enhances your ability to configure @product@ to suit your organizational needs.
+Understanding their uses and configuration enhances your ability to configure @sharepoint@ to suit your organizational needs.